caseinpoint/lab_partners/README.md

 normal, weighted method.
 Finally, a third student is found based on the lowest sum of past pairings for the whole group of three.

-4. An instance of the `Cohort` class is created for each cohort/class, which has methods for generating pairs as well as persisting the data via `pickle`
+4. An instance of the custom `Cohort` class is created for each cohort/class, which has methods for generating pairs as well as persisting the data via `pickle`.

 ## The Application